jaceva/cs105-cache/cache_lesson.md

 ### Checkpoints
 **CP1**
+- Cache full with all data, output Mississippi
 - Introduce Cache class (already implemented with `MainMemory` as next tier and `size` set)
 - Learner will add the memory block variable(s)